cncf/kubernetes-community-days/content/organizing.md

 * Method to accept payments including sponsorships and payout expenses
 * All organizers signed off to the event guidelines and CNCF Code of Conduct

-Once the organizing team has signed off on the event guidelines and completed the Getting Started checklist, create a GitHub Issue [GitHub issue](https://github.com/cncf/kubernetes-community-days/issues/new) on this repository to get started.
+Once your organizing team has signed off on the event guidelines and completed the Getting Started checklist, create an [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=newevent&template=host.md) to get your event officially recognized.
 Cloud Native Computing Foundation will set up a placeholder website.
 The event team will be invited to the Kubernetes Community Days Event Organizers Slack channel where you can connect with other Kubernetes Community Days organizers around the world.

 ## Quick FAQs